cann-emma/DSProject1/README.md

 ## Software and Platform
-Software: R Studio(4.4.1)

-Packages: tm, SentimentAnalysis, transforEmotions, ggpubbr, topicmodels, tidytext, dplyr

-Platforms: [Windows and Mac]
+This project was developed using R Studio (version 4.4.1), alongside several key packages: tm, SentimentAnalysis, transformEmotions, ggpubbr, topicmodels, tidytext, and dplyr to perform text mining, sentiment analysis, topic modeling, and data visualization.
+The project runs on both Windows and Mac platforms.

 ## Documentation Map:
 1. Data